pjambet/blog/content/posts/toy-redis-go.md

 sockets.each(&:close)
 ```

-Results will vary from one machine to the next, as well as from one run to the next, but on my mabook air, I often see the last value printed being 98 or 99, instead of the expected 100.
+Results will vary from one machine to the next, as well as from one run to the next, but on my macbook air, I often see the last value printed being 98 or 99, instead of the expected 100.

 In some cases the server might crash with the error: